 Just because you think something is interesting, doesn’t mean everyone will!

-Always keep a specific and well-defined target audience in mind.
+This is one of the biggest, and most fatal of video marketing mistakes.
+You should always keep a specific and well-defined target audience in mind.
 Remind yourself who you are trying to reach out to and produce content that you think they will enjoy.

 Creating videos that are too long